WILLE-DAC/documentation/WILLE by-laws.md

 Contacts
 </p>

-Management of the DAO’s official e-mails is done by a special group from amongst the angels.
-Management of the mails is done by the entrusted members appointed in point I of the previous article.
+Management of the DAO’s official mail and e-mails is done by KREDIT.

 I. The official URL for the website of the DAO is URL.
 The IPFS hash entrypoint to the website is HASH.